 To lose yourself in generous enthusiasms

 And cooperate with others for common ends –

 This is the offer of the college

 For the best four years of your life.

 Founded in 1794, Bowdoin College is an independent, non-sectarian, highly selective, coeducational, residential, undergraduate liberal arts college located in the town of Brunswick on the coast of Maine.
 Bowdoin is an institution of national scope and quality.
 Its goal is to provide a liberal education of the highest order to students of high intelligence, energy and enthusiasm.
 It seeks to develop in them the power to read with critical perception, think coherently, write effectively, and speak with force and clarity so that they may become leaders of society.

-In August 1996 the College shifted its governance structure from bicameral to unicameral.
-There are currently 47 Trustees.
-By 2005 the number of trustees serving on the Board will be no more than 45, including the president.
+In 1996 the College shifted its governance structure from bicameral to unicameral.
+There are currently 45 Trustees.

 The Board of Trustees has fiduciary responsibility for the governance of the College, serving to oversee and shape its broad policies.
 The president is the chief executive officer of the College and is also a trustee.
 The president and his or her senior staff are responsible for the implementation of College policy.